 Food

-One Garden Meal per Day
+One Garden Serving per Day

 Simple Strategy, Abundant Benefits

-I’m convinced that the best way to get more effective at growing your own food is to make it as easy and simple as possible to eat something – anything – directly from your garden on a daily basis.
+I’m convinced that the best way to get more effective at growing your own food is to make it as easy and simple as possible to eat something–anything–directly from your garden on a daily basis.

 Here are 5 categories of low-maintenance food plants (or plant parts) you might have been overlooking, along with strategies for using them to build more food sovereignty into your life.